-John, most likely the second disciple in the courtyard that night, would later write:
+John, most likely the second, unnamed disciple in the courtyard that night, would later write:

 He came into the very world he created, but the world didn’t recognize him.
 He came to his own people, and even they rejected him. – John 1:10-11 NLT

-And just hours later, when He hung dying on the cross, Jesus would shout, “My God, my God, why have you forsaken me?”
+And just hours later, as Jesus hung dying on the cross, He would shout, “My God, my God, why have you forsaken me?”
 (Matthew 27:46 ESV).
-His words would be a direct quote from a psalm of David, His ancestor.
+His words would be a direct quote from a psalm written by David, His ancestor.
 And later on, in that same psalm we find these words:

 But I am a worm and not a man.

 “Is this the one who relies on the Lord?

 If the Lord loves him so much,